Article by Rob Robinson

-Based on the aggregate results of sixteen past surveys, the following findings and charted overviews of responses to the question of issues impacting business may be helpful in understanding the collective mindset of many industry experts regarding these issues and their impact on the business of eDiscovery.
+Based on the aggregate results of sixteen past surveys, the following findings and charted overviews of responses to survey questions may be helpful in understanding the collective mindset of many industry experts regarding the business of eDiscovery.

 Eighteen Survey Observations

 Observations on Business Conditions (Charts 1-4)